AnnaZaragoza/01-Recycling/README.md

 ### It has been created to practice HTML5 and CSS (basic level)
-NOT RESPONSIVE /
+* NOT RESPONSIVE
-Language: Polish.
+* Language: Polish
 ### What was practiced:
-* Layouts centered
+* Centered layouts
 * Paddings vs margins
 * Background image
 * Floated menu bar